osama-abouelkhair/Multiple-Cycle-MIPS/README.md

 Open Modelsim

-create new project
+Create new project

-add all .vhd files
+Add all .vhd files

-start simulation
+Start simulation

-type do sim.do
+Type do sim.do

 sim.do has the simulation commands which referes one of the instruction files.
 Instruction files are the ones with .mem extension.